Cross Country Ski Poles

 How Long Should Ski Poles Be for Cross Country Skiing?

-The length of the cross country poles may also vary depending on the main purpose.
-Poles for classic cross country skiing are usually a bit shorter compared to poles for cross country skating.
-Ski poles for classic skiing should be around 30 cm shorter than your own height, whereas they should be around 15-20 cm shorter for cross country skating.
+As already indicated above, the length of the cross country poles varies depending on the main purpose.
+Poles for classic cross country skiing should be around 30 cm shorter than your own height, whereas they should be around 20 cm shorter for cross country skating.
 Backcountry cross country ski poles should be close to 35 cm shorter than your own height.

 The shafts of cross country ski poles are primarily made of aluminum or carbon.
 Aluminum poles are a good choice for beginner skiers as they are very durable and inexpensive.
 More advanced poles are made with 50% carbon or 100% carbon.
 This is attractive to experienced skiers and racers, as the strong and lightweight carbon is much more energy-efficient.